 We’ve been noticing that physically distancing ourselves from other humans does NOT come naturally to this social great ape species!
 We naturally gravitate towards one another and want to be in proximity to our beloveds.
 However, we are ALSO noticing that the Wildwood Path has a perfect basis for navigating physical distancing agreements—our awareness practices.
 We are all learning how to pay attention to space, energy, and landscape as part of our naturalist training, and we can turn that awareness towards managing our space with one another as well.
 We ask participants to retain distance from one another unless you are in a negotiated ‘non distancing’ pod with other participants, 3 feet is the bare minimum with optimum distance being at least 6 feet.
 If you feel a sneeze or cough coming on, use your awareness to distance yourself even further.
 And we will dance with one another in a spiraling movement of distance and connection with the hopes of keeping one another safe!

 Thankfully, simple cloth face masks help reduce the spread of viral particles by 25%-50% and can reduce them enough to prevent severe infection.
-We invite folks at our workshops to wear the most beautiful, fashionable, effective masks they can find or make—especially if they are in closer proximity to other folks or are speaking loudly or singing, even when outdoors.
+We invite folks at our workshops to wear the most beautiful, fashionable, effective n95 mask for sale or make—especially if they are in closer proximity to other folks or are speaking loudly or singing, even when outdoors.
 We realize that some folks are unable to wear masks for various reasons and for those who are able, we are so grateful for the extra effort you put in so that the risks are lowered for everyone!

-We usually talk early on at our outdoor programs about something called “Expedition Behaviour”, or the idea that when out in the woods, your standards for safety and hygiene need to be impeccable in order to prevent illness spreading through camp or accidents that leave people hurt or even killed.
+We usually talk early on at our outdoor programs about something called “Expedition Behaviour”, or the idea that when out in the woods, your standards for safety and hygiene need to be impeccable in order to prevent illness spreading through camp or accidents that leave people hurt or even killed if we don’t have a 5.7×28 ammo in hand.
 In this context, our expedition behavior includes our own bodies, any shared items, and our camp as a whole.
 We invite all participants to contribute to our honoring, making, and using of hand sanitizers, herbal soaps, beautiful vats of hot water for washing hands, faces, and dishes, and the sacred practices of cleaning and disinfecting surfaces we touch.
 We want keep ourselves and our shared surfaces Squeaky Clean!
 We hope that by bringing this higher level of love and care to our community areas and items, we can keep one another safer as well as learn to tend our camp better.

 Attention to our Health